 Try Cold Water

-If the cold water seems to flow fine, but you can’t get it hot, then your water heater is probably malfunctioning.
+If the cold water seems to flow fine and the water is not getting hot that could be because your water heater is probably malfunctioning.
 Heater issues can happen for a couple of reasons–it could simply be turned off or unplugged, or sediment buildup could be blocking the heating element.
 The heater might even be leaking.

 Try flushing the heater and then giving it time to heat it back up.
 If flushing doesn’t work, you may have to replace the heater.